-Beginner and intermediate xc ski instruction for ages 8-15.
+Beginner and intermediate xc ski instruction.
 We take a holistic approach to skiing.
 Kids will learn both classic technique (striding) and skate technique (think hockey skating), doing one day of each per week.
 Skills are developed through games, exercises, relays and other fun activities.
 No experience necessary.
 Skiers will be grouped according to age and skill level.
 U10 & U12 skiers are in one program.
 Middle School Intro skiers have a separate program.

 Ready to move up?
 Ski three days a week with the Development team!

 For the skier dedicated to the sport of Nordic skiing, this is a full-time, year-round program with advanced coaching.
 Includes summer and fall dryland, strength training with The Mountain Project, transportation, and skiing five days a week.
 Year-round, winter only and summer-only options.

 The P-G Team is designed for local high school post-graduates, out-of-town post-grads (possibly taking classes at MSU), or collegiate students.
 The goal is to develop and maximize each skier’s potential.

 The Pro Team is available for competitive skiers at the highest levels in sport, competing at the Junior and Senior levels.
 Year-round training and racing programs available, with varying levels of support.
 Application process to join.